nabeel-oz/qlik-py-tools/docs/Clustering.md

 TAG FIELDS ClusterBoundingBoxRoute WITH $geomultipolygon;
 ```

-Remember to remove outliers with the label -1 before creating the polygons.
+Remember to remove outliers, which are labelled `-1` by the clustering, before creating the polygons.

 ![accident clusters along Great Ocean Road](images/Clustering-04.png)